mpv-player/mpv/DOCS/man/vo.rst

     ``deband-range=<1..64>``
         The debanding filter's initial radius.
 The radius increases linearly for each iteration.
 A higher radius will find more gradients, but a lower radius will smooth more aggressively.
-(Default 8)
+(Default 16)

+        If you increase the ``deband-iterations``, you should probably decrease this to compensate.

     ``deband-grain=<0..4096>``
         Add some extra noise to the image.
 This significantly helps cover up